Uvacoder/port-ankurparihar/README.md

 ### Home Page /
-- Ribbons time default valut --------
+- Ribbons time default value --------
 - Ribbons left default disabled
 - Ribbons right default enabled

 Do not put event listeners which have function reference in html.
-Attach them from script only Every change must be compiled and corresponding html must be updated spa variable contains all the data app related scripts are imported, this way variables declared in scripts does not take place in global scope and help reduce conflict each script registers itself to spa
+Attach them from script only Every change must be compiled and corresponding html and data-template must be updated spa variable contains all the data app related scripts are imported, this way variables declared in scripts does not take place in global scope and help reduce conflict each script registers itself to spa
+Styling should be limited to .css files as much as possible Dynamic properties should be applied on onStaticLoad method only